nmarsceau/scdtsea.org/news/2015_06_09__some_driving_education_tips.md

   > It is better to blow your horn than hear the crash!

-  > A defensive driver obeys the rules of the road and is alert enough to dodge those who don’t!
+  > A defensive driver obeys the rules of the road and is alert enough to dodge those who don't!

   > Drive your vehicle as if your family was in the other vehicle!

-  > Remember it’s not only the car that can be recalled by it’s maker!
+  > Remember it's not only the car that can be recalled by it's maker!

   > Make defensive driving first and make defensive driving last!

-4. Don’t call while you drive!
+4. Don't call while you drive!
 Talking on a cell phone while driving increases the chance of an accident by 400%!
 (GEICO) Pull off of the road and then enjoy calling and talking!

 5. Stay out of the no-zone of big trucks.
-If you can’t see the truck’s side mirrors, the trucker can’t see you.
+If you can't see the truck's side mirrors, the trucker can't see you.

 6. Consider leaving your headlights on during the daytime.
 It helps others to see you and reduces accidents by 30% (GEICO).